etases/EduBlock.Report/Requirement.md

 * **Actors:** Teacher
 * **Preconditions:**
   * Teacher is logged in.
-* **Postconditions:** System display teacher's classes.
+* **Post Conditions:** System display teacher's classes.
 * **Flow of Events:**
-  * Teacher go to EduBlock.
+  * Teacher goes to EduBlock.
   * Teacher login with username and password.
-  * On login succes, system will redirect teach to dashboard where their classes will be display.
+  * On login success, system will redirect teach to dashboard where their classes will be display.
 * **Alternate Flow:**
   * System displays notification “No class found” if there is no class.
 * **Exception:**